FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 <!--more-->

-{% include _callout-important.liquid content="This code and tutorial will not work with FusionAuth version greater than 1.23, due to changes in the contents of the access token.
-The [tutorial has been updated](/blog/2021/10/14/securing-asp-netcore-razor-pages-app-with-oauth-update/) to work with more recent versions of FusionAuth. "%}
+{% include _callout-important.liquid content="This code and tutorial has been updated in October 2021.
+There is also a [new tutorial](/blog/2021/10/14/securing-asp-netcore-razor-pages-app-with-oauth-update/). "%}

 ## Configuring FusionAuth